-A governance system that enables direct public engagement in decisionmaking using a variety of techniques for example, referenda, community deliberation, citizen juries or participatory budgeting.
-The approach can be applied in formal and informal institutional contexts from national to local, but is usually associated with devolved decision-making.
-This definition builds from Fung and Wright (2003) and Sarmiento and Tilly (2018).
+A governance system that enables direct public engagement in decision-making using a variety of techniques for example, referenda, community deliberation, citizen juries or participatory budgeting.
+The approach can be applied in formal and informal institutional contexts from national to local, but is usually associated with devolved decision making.
+[Footnote: This definition builds from Fung and Olin Wright (2003) and Sarmiento and Tilly (2018).]

-Governance capacity See Governance.
+Governance capacity

+Green infrastructure

-Green infrastructure The interconnected set of natural and constructed ecological systems, green spaces and other landscape features.
-It includes planted and indigenous trees, wetlands, parks, green open spaces and original grassland and woodlands, as well as possible building and street-level design interventions that incorporate vegetation.
+The interconnected set of natural and constructed ecological systems, green spaces and other landscape features.
+It includes planted and indigenous trees, wetlands, parks, green open spaces and original grassland and woodlands, as well as possible building and street level design interventions that incorporate vegetation.
 Green infrastructure provides services and functions in the same way as conventional infrastructure.
 This definition builds from Culwick and Bobbins (2016).

-Greenhouse gas (GHG) Greenhouse gases are those gaseous constituents of the atmosphere, both natural and anthropogenic, that absorb and emit radiation at specific wavelengths within the spectrum of terrestrial radiation emitted by the Earth's surface, the atmosphere itself and by clouds.
+Greenhouse gas (GHG)

+Greenhouse gases are those gaseous constituents of the atmosphere, both natural and anthropogenic, that absorb and emit radiation at specific wavelengths within the spectrum of terrestrial radiation emitted by the earth's surface, the atmosphere itself, and by clouds.
 This property causes the greenhouse effect.
-Water vapour (H2O), carbon dioxide (CO2), nitrous oxide (N2O), methane (CH4) and ozone (O3) are the primary GHGs in the Earth's atmosphere.
+Water vapour (H_2O) , carbon dioxide (CO_2) , nitrous oxide (N_2O) , methane (CH_4)

+and ozone (O_3) are the primary GHGs in the earth's atmosphere.
 Moreover, there are a number of entirely human-made GHGs in the atmosphere, such as the halocarbons and other chlorine- and bromine-containing substances, dealt with under the Montreal Protocol.
-Beside CO2, N2O and CH4, the Kyoto Protocol deals with the GHGs sulphur hexafluoride (SF6), hydrofluorocarbons (HFCs) and perfluorocarbons (PFCs).
-See also Carbon dioxide (CO2), Methane (CH4), Nitrous oxide (N2O) and Ozone (O3).
+Beside CO_2 , N_2O and CH_4 , the Kyoto Protocol deals with the GHGs sulphur hexafluoride (SF6), hydrofluorocarbons (HFCs) and perfluorocarbons (PFCs).

+See also Carbon dioxide (CO_2), Methane (CH_4), and Ozone (O_3).

-Greenhouse gas removal (GGR) Withdrawal of a GHG and/or a precursor from the atmosphere by a sink.
-See also Carbon dioxide removal (CDR) and Negative emissions.
+Greenhouse gas removal (GGR)

+Withdrawal of a GHG and/or a precursor from the atmosphere by a sink.

+See also Carbon dioxide removal (CDR), and Negative emissions.